factorhouse/kpow/quick-start/aws/README.md

 kPow has a suggested allocation of **2GB heap** making it ideal for provisioning as a FARGATE task.

 kPow connects to your Kafka cluster with exactly the same configuration as a Kafka Producer or Consumer.
-If you can connect to you cluster, you know how to configure the basics of kPow.

 This quick start provides CloudFormation scripts to run a kPow in ECS, for EKS installation support see our Kubernetes / Helm Quick Start.